zomelos/bambu_studio_launcher_macos/README.md

 #  Bambu Studio Launcher for MacOS

-This tool let's you start Bambu Studio and make sure that your 3D printer will turn on together with the app.
+This tool lets you start Bambu Studio and make sure that your 3D printer will turn on together with the app.
 No need to launch another app and click on buttons to turn on your printer.

 ## Requirements